 It is a hard question to answer because maybe I don’t entirely know how I do that.
 But it was useful to me that I worked on the Macmillan community beforehand because that was a cancer support community.
 There was a lot of difficult content there as well, although, obviously, there was more happy endings as well.
 But that being a larger organization, it was good because I had a team around me then.
 We could debrief with each other which I think is a very important thing to do.

-I think that restorative activity, I guess that’s very similar to concept as selfcare, which you mentioned.
-I also took away from those sessions that actually, it is okay to be affected by these things.
-To find it emotional, you don’t have to be some professional robot.
-In fact, if you’re the kind of person who’s not at all affected by it then maybe, you’re really the kind of person who would have get much out of working on a charity support network community where you’re dealing with these kind of things.
+I think that restorative activity, I guess that’s very similar in concept as self-care, which you mentioned.
+I also took away from those sessions that actually, it is okay to be affected by these things, to find it emotional, you don’t have to be some professional robot.
+In fact, if you’re the kind of person who’s not at all affected by it then maybe, you’re not really the kind of person who would get much out of working on a charity support network community where you’re dealing with these kind of things.